 Ends of the Earth/Big Time4 of 12

-Dan Slott has been writing Spider-Man for nearly a decade (though his run is about to end) and in that time, he's tried a lot of weird stuff, including these very bad costumes.
+Dan Slott has wrote Spider-Man for nearly a decade and in that time, he tried a lot of weird stuff, including these very bad costumes.

 First up there's his "Big Time" suit that has stealth capabilities which it activates by glowing very bright green - further proof that 9 times out of 10 "stealth" is code for "stupid."